Birth and Spiritual Heritage:

 -

-Darshan of Golden Nagas guarding temple grounds, and
+Darshan of Golden Nagas protecting temple grounds

 The Living Light — His Holiness Sri Sri Sri Yogishwara Swami